-ModelBuilder in ArcGIS Pro is fundamentally very similar to ModelBuilder in the other ArcGIS Desktop applications.
+ModelBuilder in ArcGIS Pro is fundamentally similar to ModelBuilder in the other ArcGIS Desktop applications.
 The model diagram appearance is similar, and you still build models by adding data and geoprocessing tools and connecting them to form processes.
 In ArcGIS Pro you can view, edit, and run models you built in previous releases of ArcGIS Desktop.

 It is recommended before editing a model in ArcGIS Pro ModelBuilder that you make a copy of the original toolbox.
 If you edit and save the model in ArcGIS Pro, that model will not be usable in other ArcGIS Desktop applications.

 Models that are newly created, as well as any models that have been edited and saved in ModelBuilder in ArcGIS Pro, cannot be used in other ArcGIS Desktop applications.
 To use these models, you must save the toolbox to a new toolbox of the correct version.
-Right-click any toolbox, select Save As, then select a version.
+Right-click any toolbox, select Save As, and select a version.

-You can also use the Consolidate Toolbox geoprocessing tool to analyze the models in your toolbox for previous version compatibility, and save the toolbox and related contents in a format that can be used in previous versions.
+You can also use the Consolidate Toolbox geoprocessing tool to analyze the models in your toolbox for previous version compatibility, and save the toolbox and related contents in a format that can be used in earlier versions.

 Selection, connection, and navigation